What is cyber liability insurance and why is it so important?

 It's hard to imagine a scenario in which any business does not need cyber liability insurance.
 Even the smallest business likely operates online.
 Any business that has external clients most likely has data on those same clients, making the business a target for attacks.

 Threat actors typically don't target specific businesses as much as they cast a wide net and see what they can catch.
 So theoretically, anyone can fall victim to an attack.

 Is cyber liability insurance all your company needs?

-Businesses should do all they can to prevent attacks, regardless of insurance status or coverage.
+Businesses should do all they can to improve their managed security, regardless of insurance status or coverage.

 Being financially covered by a cyberattack isn't the same as being digitally protected.
 Even the best insurance policy can't guarantee that your data and systems can be restored in a timely manner, or at all.
 (Make sure your business has a data backup and disaster recovery plan in place.)

 And there are the reputational costs to consider.
-The stigma of a major breach can stick with a company for years after an incident.
+The stigma of a major breach will stick with a company for years after an incident.
 Look no further than Equifax for an example of why your company wouldn't want to be linked to questionable security.

-Also consider that you can expect even higher cyber liability insurance premiums if you ever have to make a claim.
-Insurance is usually one of those things you pay for and hope you never have to use—cyber liability insurance is no different.
+Also consider that you should expect even higher cyber liability insurance premiums if you ever have to make a claim.
+Insurance is one of those things you pay for and hope you never have to use—cyber liability insurance is no different.

 Why is cyber liability insurance important?

 You've heard the horror stories of people who lost their homes in a flood.
 They try to make a claim, only to learn that standard homeowner's insurance doesn't cover flood damage—that's what flood insurance is for.
 And you would expect smokers to have higher life insurance premiums than non-smokers, right?

 Many of the rules that apply to everyday types of insurance also apply to cyber liability insurance.

 You shouldn't wait until a cyber attack occurs to find out if the event is covered by your existing policies.
 And you don't want negligible security practices to lead to higher cyber insurance premiums.